2023 Most Popular Health Sciences & Services Bachelor's Degree Trade Schools in the Southeast Region

 After completing their Bachelor's Degree, health science graduates from Florida State carry an average student debt load of $18,851.

-Clayton State University landed the #11 spot in the 2023 rankings for the most popular bachelor’s degree health sciences & services programs.
-Located in the large suburb of Morrow, Clayton State University is a public college with a moderately-sized student population.
+With a ranking of #11, Clayton State University did quite well on this year’s most popular schools for health sciences & services students working on their bachelor’s degree.
+Located in the suburb of Morrow, Clayton State University is a public school with a moderately-sized student population.

 About 90% of the students majoring in health science at the school are women while 10% are male.